mgberrysd/code-quiz/README.md

 ## Description

+This project aimed to create a Javascript coding quiz using web api.

 This project aimed to create a secure password generator using JavaScript.
 The project prompted the user to provide specific characteristics of the password, including length and types of characters.
 The page would then display the password to the user.